The SUNY Schenectady Foundation Scholarship Program

 As part of our commitment to student access and success, the SUNY Schenectady Foundation offers scholarships to students currently or soon to be enrolled at SUNY Schenectady.
 Scholarships are available to prospective and current students, awarded based on an online application and essay.

-- All scholarship applicants must have completed the 2020-2021 FAFSA at their time of application.
+- All scholarship applicants must have completed the 2021-2022 FAFSA.
+Current students must have FAFSA complete by March 1.
+New students must have FAFSA complete by June 1.
 More information can be found by visiting the website of our Office of Financial Aid.

 - Applicants must have a minimum GPA of 2.5 to qualify for most scholarships.

-- All scholarship applicants must be registered for the Fall 2020 semester by April 30 to receive scholarship funds on their student accounts.
+- All scholarship applicants must be registered for the Fall 2021 semester to receive scholarship funds on their student accounts.

-- All scholarship recipients must submit a letter of appreciation to their scholarship donors by June 30, 2020 to receive scholarship funds on their student accounts.
+- All scholarship recipients must submit a letter of appreciation to their scholarship donors to receive scholarship funds on their student accounts.

 Tips For Your Essay

 In your scholarship application, you will write an essay response to allow the review committee to get to know you.
 If you thoroughly address the points below, you will have the best chance at earning a scholarship.

 - What has your journey to SUNY Schenectady been like?

 - Have you faced/overcome any obstacles to pursue your education here?

 - Describe your goals as a student at SUNY Schenectady.